Amory Lovins: Criticism

-Institutions and energy specialists have criticized various positions taken by Amory Lovins.
+The Breakthrough Institute has criticized various positions taken by Amory Lovins.
 One of the main points of contention is the assumption by the RMI of a linear relation between improvements in energy efficiency and reductions in aggregate energy consumption.
 The Jevons Paradox suggests that improvements in energy efficiency actually lead to an increase in energy use, as a result of decreasing cost.
 This "rebound effect" is downplayed in the analyses performed by Lovins.

 Other assumptions made by Lovins have also received criticism.
 For example, in Lovins' book, Reinventing Fire, it is assumed that 50% of all electricity in the US could come from wind in 2050.
 Other authors find that this is capped probably around 30%.
 Similar overestimates are identified in PV (solar), where estimates are made for about 30%; this is seen as implausible.
 Moreover, according to the authors, no analyses are given about the need for huge volumes of electricity storage, which would be needed when the sun doesn't shine and the wind doesn't blow.